FreshROMs/android_kernel_samsung_exynos9610_mint/README.md

 This is an optimized kernel source based on Samsung's open-source drop of the SM-A505F based on Android 11.
 Additional features include:

- - Added additional CPU governors, `blu_schedutil` as default.
+ - Added additional CPU governors, `schedutil` as default.
- - Added additional I/O schedulers, `maple` is set as default.
+ - Added additional I/O schedulers, `anxiety` is set as default.
  - Various kernel and performance improvements.
  - Backported some changes from S10/Note10.
  - Releases are compiled with @arter97's stable [GCC 10.2.0](https://github.com/arter97/arm64-gcc).